teppokoivula/ProcessLinkChecker/README.md

 This module is installed just like any other ProcessWire module, so the common how-to guide (http://modules.processwire.com/install-uninstall/) explains most of it already.

-One notable thing is that when installed, the module will add permission 'link-checker'.
-If you want users (other than superusers) to see Link Checker page under Admin > Setup, you'll have to give their roles this permission.
+One notable thing is that when installed, the module will add permissions 'link-checker' and 'link-checker-run'.
+If you want users (other than superusers) to see Link Checker page under Admin > Setup, you'll have to give one of their roles the 'link-checker' permission.
+If you also want them to be able execute Link Checker right from the ProcessWire Admin, they'll need the 'link-checker-run' permission.

 ## Options